lianmsu/Predatory-bacterial-virome/README.md

 # Predatory-bacterial-virome
-Scripts for predatory bacterial virome analyses
+Scripts for virome analyses of myxobacteria.